Military colours, standards and guidons: Malaysia

+In addition the Royal Johor Military Force was granted its privilege in the 1910s, as the sole state defense force in the country, to have its own Regimental Colour.

+Victoria Institution is the only private educational institution granted Colours for its role in the Second World War.

 Singapore

 Singaporean military colours of the Singapore Armed Forces are divided today into Service State Colours and Unit Regimental Colours.
 Until 1997 there were also Service Regimental Colours and Unit State Colours.
 The Service State Colours are similar to the Flag of Singapore but differ per service, with the service emblem in the white field.
 But Regimental Colours are different, and they differ per unit or service arm (save for the flags of the Air Force and Navy that show their respective service colours instead and some SAF service-wide commands like the Military Police).
 Their common design is that of the regimental or command arms at the centre of the colour, which is in the colour of the unit uniform facings or service branch which it belongs.
 Both are gold fringed and are brought out on major occasions only.
 The former Unit State Colours carried the unit emblem or badge in the white field of the national flag.